ddbln/CloseAllNoConfirm/README.md

 # Close All without Confirmation

 Effortlessly close all (unsaved and saved) files in Sublime Text without being repeatedly interrupted by confirmation dialogs!
-This plugin is ideal for those who want to swiftly close multiple unsaved files without needing to confirm each one individually.
-Optionally, you can enable a single confirmation prompt before closing all files.
+This plugin is perfect for those who want to swiftly close multiple unsaved files without needing to confirm each one individually.

 ## Features

 - Close all files without confirmation dialogs.
-- Accessible via Command Palette.
+- Accessible via the Command Palette.
 - Easy-to-activate key bindings (instructions provided).
-- For cautious users: Close all files with just one confirmation (optional).
+- For cautious users: By default, "Close All without Confirmation" shows you a prompt before closing all files.
+However, you can disable this prompt in the settings to let the plugin truly live up to its name.

 ## Installation